Bright Lights Film Journal

 Bright Lights Film Journal is an online popular-academic film magazine, based in Oakland, California, United States.
 It is edited and published by Gary Morris.

 Originally a print publication established in 1974, it was discontinued in 1980 to be restarted and re-discontinued in 1993, and 1995 respectively.
 The magazine moved to online publishing exclusively in 1996 and has continued publication ever since.
-It is indexed in academic research databases such as MLA (Modern Language Association) ProQuest and the Film & Television Literature Index.
+It is indexed in academic research databases such as MLA (Modern Language Association) ProQuest and the Film and Television Literature Index.

 In 2009, select interviews from the journal were compiled in a print anthology, Action!: Interviews with Directors from Classical Hollywood to Contemporary Iran, published by Anthem Press as part of its "New Perspectives on World Cinema" series.